-Our ombudsman at the time called this index "Mess Value Index".
+Our ombudsman at the time called this Indicator "Mess Value Indicator".
 And indeed, when we measured this for the first time we got such a low result I rather not even list it.

 Reasons varied: incorrect product trees, using alternate materials without noting it in the work order, incorrect issuing on the production floor and returns from it (both physical and in the digital records), and mostly flawed inventory management.